 And all this assumes that things run smoothly….

-If you or your partner is of indigenous descent it’s likely you will be eligible for a home loan through Indigenous Business Australia.
+If you or your partner is of indigenous descent it’s possible you will be eligible for a home loan through Indigenous Business Australia.
 This is a federal government program that allows low and middle income earners access to loans with lower interest rates than average lenders’ rates, as well as no requirement for paying Lenders Mortgage Insurance.
 As a downside, there may be waiting lists of between 6 and 12 months before you can get your mortgage.
 Obtaining finance through them does not affect your ability to access the First Home Owner Grant.
 You can get more info from Indigenous Business Australia.

 A lower property price means you pay less stamp duty (the tax payable when you buy property) which means you need a smaller mortgage, which in turn equals lower Lenders Mortgage Insurance.
 The costs for Stamp Duty + Lenders Mortgage Insurance + legal fees + building and pest inspection costs, etc. must be separate from your home deposit savings.
-Expect at least $5,000 to $10,000 for these costs.
+Expect at least $10,000 for these costs.

 And unless you know for sure that the First Home Owner Grant will be available when you buy, try not to include it in your figures, but treat it as a bonus if it’s paid to you, because it’s not going to be around forever.
 If you are purchasing property as a couple and either one of you has owned property before, you will most likely not get the First Home Owner Grant.
 The amount of the grant is different across the states and territories, to find out what it is in your area visit the Federal Government’s First Home Owner Grant website.